Jacob L. Devers: Interwar Period

 Returning to the United States, Devers began a second tour of duty at West Point by serving as Senior Field Artillery Instructor and Commander, Field Artillery Detachment.
 He reverted from colonel to his substantive rank of captain on taking up the appointment on 20 August 1919.
 He was promoted to major again on 1 July 1920.
 The superintendent was Brigadier General Douglas MacArthur.
 MacArthur fought an uphill and unpopular battle to bring the curriculum up to date, and Devers defended MacArthur and his methods although his own department was unaffected.

 After five years at West Point, Devers was selected to attend the Command and General Staff School at Fort Leavenworth, Kansas.
 He began his studies there on 3 September 1924 and finished as a Distinguished Graduate on 28 June 1925.
-He was ranked 42nd in the class of 258, which was topped by Eisenhower.
+He was ranked 42nd in the class of 258.
 He was then posted once again to Fort Sill, this time as the director the Field Artillery School's Gunnery Department until 31 August 1929.
 He worked with officers such as Captain Edward H. Brooks.
-During his tour, Devers was credited with making a number of innovative artillery tactical and technical improvements, including advanced fire-support techniques, which would later be successfully used during World War II.
+During his tour, Devers was credited with making a number of innovative artillery tactical and technical improvements, including advanced fire-support techniques, which was later used successfully during World War II.
 He remained a staunch advocate of mechanization throughout the interwar period.
 The idea of phasing out horses met strong resistance from conservative gunners.